cnbeining/audioblacker/README.md

 History
 ----

+0.21: Fix if some metadata included the programme would failed

 0.2: Fix accuracy; Fix safemode failed; Fix codec; Fix if filename contain '.' the auto filename would failed; Change default

 0.1: The very beginning